NJ Orders Six Flags El Toro Rollercoaster Shuttered After 19 Injured

 The ride had been "red-tagged" by the state last summer after a partial derailment.

+Tammori C. Petty-Dixon, a spokesperson with the state Department of Community Affairs, said "witnesses reported hearing a loud bang and seeing a jolting of the El Toro train during operation.
+Petty-Dixon said that of the five riders who were taken for further treatment, one was for a neck injury, two were for back injuries, and two were for mouth and tongue injuries.

+"DCA instructed Six Flags Great Adventure to shut down the ride," she said.
+"There is no further information as to the cause of the incident at the present moment.
+DCA ride inspectors are onsite . . .to investigate the incident."

-The amusement park in Jackson Township was closing down when the accident occurred, Six Flags officials said
+The amusement park in Jackson Township was closing down when the ride malfiunctioned, officials said

 “Several guests reported back pain after riding El Toro this evening,” said Gabriel Darretta, a Six Flags spokesperson.
 “Five guests were taken to a local medical facility for evaluation.
 The ride is closed for inspection.”